virjilakrum/zk-lokomotive/README.md

 * WebRTC (Web Real-Time Communication) is a technology that enables Web applications and sites to capture and optionally stream audio and/or video media, as well as to exchange arbitrary data between browsers without requiring an intermediary.
 The set of standards that comprise WebRTC makes it possible to share data and perform teleconferencing peer-to-peer, without requiring that the user install plug-ins or any other third-party software.

+    WebRTC Configuration: Use the RTCPeerConnection API to configure the WebRTC connection.
+Include STUN/TURN servers in the configuration to handle NAT traversal.
+    Data Channels: Use RTCDataChannel for transferring the encrypted AES key, zk-SNARK proof, and IPFS hash.
+This channel can also be used for the actual file transfer if not using IPFS.
+    Signaling Implementation: Implement a simple signaling mechanism using WebSockets or any real-time communication library.
+This is for exchanging WebRTC offer, answer, and ICE candidates.

 8. **Client Interface:** The user interface for ZK File Transfer is designed to be intuitive, allowing users to easily send and receive files securely.
 The cryptographic operations are handled in the background, providing a seamless experience for the user.

 __